 The Zodiac case fell apart for a combination of reasons that investigators have dissected for decades.

 Jurisdictional confusion was a major factor.
 The attacks happened across multiple counties — Solano, Napa, and San Francisco — each with separate police departments that initially failed to share information effectively.
+By the time a coordinated task force existed, critical early investigation time had been lost.

 The letters stopped.
 After 1974, the Zodiac went silent.
 Whether he died, moved, was imprisoned for another crime, or simply stopped is unknown.
+Several researchers have noted that the apparent end of the letters correlates with the incarceration of certain suspects — but no definitive connection has ever been established.

 The eyewitness descriptions conflicted.
 Different survivors described someone slightly different each time, making a composite portrait unreliable.